BitOMC/BitOMC/docs/src/guides/sat-hunting.md

    bitcoin-cli getblockcount
    ```

-2. Second, you'll need a synced `ord` index.
+2. Second, you'll need a synced `bitomc` index.

-   - Get a copy of `ord` from [the repo](https://github.com/ordinals/ord/).
+   - Get a copy of `bitomc` from [the repo](https://github.com/BitOMC/BitOMC/).

-   - Run `ord --index-sats server`.
+   - Run `bitomc --index-sats server`.
 It should connect to your bitcoin core node and start indexing.

-   - Once it has finished indexing, leave the server running and submit new `ord` commands in a separate terminal session.
+   - Once it has finished indexing, leave the server running and submit new `bitomc` commands in a separate terminal session.

 3. Third, you'll need a wallet with UTXOs that you want to search.